Acknowledging what we have been through is an important first step on our journey to thriving!

 I am not going to say that my journey has been easy, but I can tell you I have learned a tremendous amount along the way.

 While we often try to hide our scars, these experiences are part of us, part of our story.
-My goal is to make sure that the deep wounds are cleaned and cared for so that the healing is timely and the scars aren’t painful, but rather become a beautiful part of the story of your life.
+My goal is to make sure that the deep wounds are cleaned and cared for so that the healing is timely and the scars aren’t painful, but rather become a beautiful part of the story of our lives.